Doing for the Few What We Wish We Could Do for the Many

 And, as I write this, one is sitting in front of me, quietly scratching a staff member’s dog under her chin as a team of adults one room over decides what can be done with him.

 He is 1 of 153 million.
 If he were standing in some vast plain along with all of the others who have had this same label, “orphan,” applied to them, I could likely search for weeks and never find him.

 And yet here we are.
 Our psychologist, our social worker, and our executive director have blocked off their morning now to figure out what’s best for him and how to make that happen.
 Our secretary has left to buy him a juice box, a pack of cookies, and some entertaining bit of a newspaper with some pictures.
 He’s far too old for the toys sitting around the office - a doll, some blocks, and a puzzle.

 Even if we were to think of some miraculous solution - even if we had an emergency foster home ready and waiting - even if we could line up appointments with quality doctors and maybe a dentist (which he looks like he could use) - even if we could ensure that he would have 3 nutritious meals a day, always - even if we could guarantee that he would have a wonderful life, starting in this very moment, what difference does it make?

 He is 1 of 153 million.
 We could make everything right for him, and still have 152,999,999 left to help.
 We wouldn’t even be making a dent in the mass of darkness and heartbreak often referred to as the Global Orphan Crisis.

 But we do it anyway.
 Why?

-We do it because we are called to serve the orphan - not the orphans.
+We do it because we are called to serve the orphan - not solve the global orphan crisis.